ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ### Create the HCI driver

-The HCI driver is split in two entities: one which handle HCI communication with the Bluetooth module and the other handling the initialization, reset sequence and memory dedicated for the Bluetooth controller.
+The HCI driver is split in two entities.
+One handles HCI communication with the Bluetooth module.
+The other handles initialization, reset sequence, and memory dedicated to the Bluetooth controller.

 More information about the architecture can be found in [HCI abstraction architecture](HCIAbstraction.md).